 The UE may be configured with one or more Sounding Reference Signal (SRS) resource sets as configured by the higher layer parameter SRS-ResourceSet or SRS-PosResourceSet.
 For each SRS resource set configured by SRS-ResourceSet, a UE may be configured with SRS resources (higher layer parameter SRS-Resource), where the maximum value of K is indicated by UE capability [13, 38.306].
 When SRS resource set is configured with the higher layer parameter SRS-PosResourceSet, a UE may be configured with K ≥1 SRS resources (higher layer parameter SRS-PosResource), where the maximum value of K is 16.
 The SRS resource set applicability is configured by the higher layer parameter usage in SRS-ResourceSet.
 When the higher layer parameter usage is set to 'beamManagement', only one SRS resource in each of multiple SRS resource sets may be transmitted at a given time instant, but the SRS resources in different SRS resource sets with the same time domain behaviour in the same BWP may be transmitted simultaneously.

+During non-active periods of cell DRX, the UE supporting cell DRX is not expected to transmit the periodic SRS, or semi-persistent SRS for channel acquisition.
+SRS for positioning is not impacted by cell DRX operation.

 <omitted text>